 The event provides a fitting platform to celebrate women, highlight their great contribution to society, and recognize their resilience.
 On a more personal note, the event prompts me to reflect on the people who have inspired and supported me throughout my career, encouraging me to dare and believe in myself when I needed it the most.

 But perhaps more importantly, International Women’s Day reminds us that there is still a long way to go before gender equality – where women and men have equal rights and equal access to opportunities – becomes the norm, rather than the exception.
-This year, we will be marking the celebration of International Women’s day differently: with the launch of new steps, our Gender Balance Acceleration Plan, to increase the representation of women in senior executive positions at Nestlé.

 The right thing